Kernix13/markdown-cheatsheet/README.md

 I tested every HTML tag that made sense.
 I skipped tags like `section`, `header`, `nav`, etc. Here is a breakdown of that testing.

 ### Block level HTML tags that work

+NOTE: I should not have pushed `index.html` because I was only using to test the syntax for some HTML tags.

 _Duplicates markdown_: `blockquote`, `h1` thru `h6`, `hr`, `ol` `ul` `li`, `pre`, `table`